PaloAltoNetworks/terraform-provider-panos/website/docs/r/virtual_router.html.markdown

 from the vsys that it is currently imported in, and any interfaces imported into the virtual router will be removed.

+This resource has some overlap with the `panos_virtual_router_entry` resource.
+If you want to use this resource with the other one, then make sure that your `panos_virtual_router` spec does not define the `interfaces` field.

 ## Example Usage

 ```hcl